Jyotsna1508/FHIR-HAPI/README.md

 •	Parent will be having the questionnaire form with proper css and validation done (more info about the form and data in the below sections)

+•	What is your gender is a dropdown:-

+1. Select value
+2. Male
+3. Female

+•	Select country is a dropdown

 1. Select value
 2. US
 3. UK